Longford: Education

 Longford town has a number of primary schools (for ages 4–12) and three secondary schools (for ages 12–19): two single-sex schools, St. Mel's College (a Catholic boys' school), and Scoil Mhuire (a Catholic girls' school run by the Sisters of Mercy), as well as a mixed school, (Templemichael College, formerly known as Longford Vocational School).
 Primary schools in Longford include a Gaelscoil and St. Joseph's.
 There is also an adult education centre in Longford.

 St. Mel's College is the oldest of these schools, being founded in the 1860s by the Roman Catholic Bishop of Ardagh and Clonmacnois as a diocesan seminary to train students for the priesthood.
 While the school only briefly functioned as a seminary, it served for many years as a boarding school, while also admitting day students.
 The boarding school was discontinued after 2000 and the school is now only a day school, with the largest student enrolment in County Longford.

 Transport

 Road

-Longford is at the point of divergence of the N5 road to Castlebar/Westport/Ireland West Airport Knock and the N4 road which continues onwards to Sligo.
+Longford is at the point of divergence of the N5 road to Castlebar/Westport/Ireland West Airport and the N4 road which continues onwards to Sligo.

 The N5 originally started in the town centre, causing occasional traffic congestion.
 The town's bypass opened on 3 August 2012.

 The N4 Sligo road has a bypass around the town, which consists of single carriageway with hard shoulders and four roundabouts.
 It was opened on 2 June 1995.